What is the mix of presentation versus interaction at your meetings? What should it be?

 Interested in an innovative participatory conference session alternative to talk-at-the-audience formats?
 Then you’ll want to learn about a brilliant session format we used at the edACCESS 2010 Web 2.0 Collaborative Tools Workshop.

-I’ve been running peer conferences for edACCESS, an association of information technology staff at small independent schools, since 1992, and just wrapped up our 19th annual conference, held this year at Williston Northampton School in Easthampton, Massachusetts.
+I’ve been running peer conferences for edACCESS, an association of information technology staff at small independent schools, since 1992.
+We just wrapped up our 19th annual conference, held this year at Williston Northampton School in Easthampton, Massachusetts.
 The four-day conference did not include a single traditional didactic session.
-Only two sessions were scheduled in advance: a Demo Session in which attendees, scattered around the exhibit area, gave short presentations on cool technology and applications used at their school, and the case study described below.
-All other topics and formats (33 in all!) were crowd sourced, using the Conferences That Work methodology, during the first few hours of the conference.
+We only scheduled two sessions in advance: a Demo Session in which attendees, scattered around the exhibit area, gave short presentations on cool technology and applications used at their school, and the case study described below.
+We crowdsourced all other topics and formats (33 in all!), using the Conferences That Work methodology, during the first few hours of the conference.

 Before the conference